The Wheel of Needs. Visualizing Human Needs: INM Index™ for Clarity, Inclusion, and Adaptive Growth

 Self-Actualization

 Rather than treating them as rigid stages, the INM integrates these categories as co-occurring dimensions.
-This enables compatibility with HR systems, DEI audits, and psychological development frameworks while retaining INM’s systemic design logic.
+This enables compatibility with HR systems, DEIB audits, and psychological development frameworks while retaining INM’s systemic design logic.

 5. Adaptive Prioritization: Context Shapes Need Salience